NielsEngelhard/League-of-Letters/BACKLOG.md

 - Timer for online games
+    - Timer also determines the score (bonus system extended)

+- See which player guessed which word

 - Scan the guess.
 If it is not in the list with official words, try to check if it is weird like xxxaa.
 Maybe some sort of latin vibe validator?
 - BUG: oranje blijft ook al zit er geen oranje meer in